hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 ## Create a transaction using MetaMask

-You will now use [MetaMask](https://metamask.io/) to send a transaction on your private network.
+You can use [MetaMask](https://metamask.io/) to send a transaction on your private network.

 * Open MetaMask and connect it to your private network RPC endpoint by selecting `Localhost 8545` in the network list.
 * Choose one of the following test accounts and [import it into MetaMask by copying the corresponding private key](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account).